TYPO3-extensions/sphinx/Documentation/Index.rst

 		en

 	:Description:
-		One-click install Sphinx generator for your TYPO3 website.
-This extension builds Sphinx/reStructuredText documents (format of official TYPO3 manuals), renders extension manuals as HTML/JSON/PDF and provides an integrated editor for your own extension manuals and documents.
+		Installs a full-fledged Sphinx environment within your TYPO3 website.
+Builds and render Sphinx/reStructuredText-based projects such as extension manuals, official reference guides or your own in-house documents as HTML/JSON/PDF either from TYPO3 Backend or from command-line, as you prefer.
+Features an reStructuredText editor with cross-reference browser.

 	:Keywords:
 		reStructuredText, reST, sphinx, LaTeX, documentation